CC-MNNIT/2021-22-Classes/Freshers/C/README.md

 ## Reading material

-- Book: **C in Depth** by S.K.Srivastava/Deepali Srivastava, preferably buy it.
+- Book: **C in Depth** by SK Srivastava and Deepali Srivastava, preferably buy it.
 We gave you PDF link in  class.
+[Amazon](https://www.amazon.in/C-Depth-Deepali-Srivastava/dp/8183330487), [Flipkart](https://www.flipkart.com/c-in-depth/p/itmdxu9ywzbxrgvd).